cceh/c-salt_sanskrit_data/README.md

 # c-salt_sanskrit_data
-This repository contains the TEI files that contain the lexical data available through the C-SALT Sanskrit Dicionationaries API
+This repository contains dictionaries in TEI format.
+These dictionaries are available through the C-SALT Sanskrit Dictionaries API.
+More info: http://api.c-salt.uni-koeln.de